phogue/Potato-Documentation/src/content/features/security-2-permissions.md

 - An *Administrator* can kick other *Administrators*, *Game Admins* or *Players* as everyone matches or is below their **Authority** level
 - A *Game Admin* can kick other *Game Admin*s or *Players*, but cannot kick an *Administrator* as their **Authority** exceeds a *Game Admins*
 - A *Player* cannot kick anybody, including other *Players* as they do not have 1 or above **Authority**

+> When defining the authority level of a group, you're essentially setting the pecking order. e.g What group(s) and below they will be able to win in a fight.

 ### Custom